 by Helena Juenger & Professor Stefan Soldovieri, Project Leads iPRAKTIKUM is an internationalization and experiential learning initiative dedicated to connecting U of T students who are studying German to internships in the GTA and abroad.
-Regardless of a student's major field of study, if they are taking German, iPRAKTIKUM is ready to help find work-related placements designed to deapen skills acquired in the classroom provide language practice, and promote compactions to local and a to deepen skills acquired in the classroom, provide language practice, and promote connections to local and global communities.
+Regardless of a student's major field of study, if they are taking German, iPRAKTIKUM is ready to help find work-related placements designed to deepen skills acquired in the classroom, provide language practice, and promote connections to local and global communities.